-Whilst Sandals and Beaches resort holidays are not the cheapest around, when you consider what is included in their package (like two dives per day), all meals and many other sport activities, the deal on the table isn’t so bad afterall.
+Sandals and Beaches resort holidays are not the cheapest.
+But when you consider what’s included in their package (like two dives per day), all meals and many other sport activities, the deal on the table isn’t so bad after all.

-However, having said that there are many more options available and this makes it possible to find more affordable resors for scuba diving.
+However, having said that there are many more options available and this makes it possible to find more affordable resorts for scuba diving.

 If you don’t like the all-inclusive option of a resort like Sandals, you can go for the complete opposite and choose to eat out each evening.

 This allows you to budget carefully how much you spend and where you eat.
-So if you looking for a budget package, you can save money this way.
-You can take this a step further too and go for self-catering too.
+So if you’re looking for a budget package, you can save money this way.
+You can take this a step further and go for self-catering too.

-On the other side of this coin is the option to eat out in luxury too.
-If you don’t fancy the mostly buffet style eating you receive on a liveaboard charter, then doing the resort diving option will allow you to eat in restaurants instead.
+On the other side of this coin is the option to eat out in luxury.
+If you don’t fancy buffet style eating you receive on a liveaboard charter, choosing the resort diving option allows you to eat in restaurants instead.

-For those of you who aren’t so good on a boat and seasickness is a problem, being land-based helps to overcome this problem.
-You can pick and choose the days you go out on a dive boat, i.e. the calm days.
+If you suffer from seasickness, liveaboard diving may be a problem.
+Whereas being land-based helps to overcome this problem.
+You can pick and choose the days you dive, i.e. the calm days.

-But also if your partner gets seasick, then you’re not subjecting them to 24 hours a day on a floating hotel.
-But instead they can enjoy the resort and the stability of the land, whilst you go off and enjoy your diving.
+But also if your partner suffers from seasickness you’re not subjecting them to 24 hours a day on a floating hotel.
+Instead they can enjoy the resort and the stability of the land whilst you go off and enjoy your diving.

 Additionally, the amenities on land-based resorts tend to be better than those on a liveaboard.
 This is the advantage of space.
-Whereas on a boat it tends to be limited in space and can be a bit cramped, resort diving does usually have this disadvantage.
+Whereas on a boat it tends to be limited in space and can be a bit cramped.

-On a dive resort there’s more opportunity to be apart from the others staying on the resort.
-If you’re the type of person who enjoys your privacy, then the advantage of resort based diving is you can hide yourself away in between dives.
+Dive resorts offer the opportunity to be apart from others staying on the resort.
+If you’re the type of person who enjoys your privacy the advantage of resort based diving is you can hide yourself away in between dives.

 But even if you’re not someone who likes total privacy, resort diving lends itself for the opportunity to keep yourself to yourself as and when you choose.